Apply for an off-campus study program with Hope College.

 - Applicants for the Vienna Summer School are not eligible for this award and should instead visit the VSS website for other scholarship opportunities.

 Study Abroad Scholarship Semester/Academic Year

 - The Study Abroad Scholarship is an award providing assistance to students with financial need.
+When your Hope College off-campus study application has been approved, you will be emailed a link for applying to the scholarship.
+Scholarship Application Due Dates: October 15 for spring programs and April 15 for fall and academic year programs.
 Applicants must be in good academic and behavioral standing with Hope and plan on participating on an officially approved off-campus program for a semester or academic year.

 Michael B. Petrovich Memorial Scholarship

 - The Michael B. Petrovich Memorial Scholarship aids students who plan to spend a semester or year studying abroad, and who will spend all or part of the study period in central or eastern Europe including Russia and the states of the former Soviet Union (first preference) or western Europe (second preference).
 The recipient will be chosen according to the following criteria: academic achievement, place of study and travel, and financial need.
 Students must select an official Hope approved program and should have already submitted the required Hope College Off-Campus Study Application to the Center for Global Engagement.